How the Clash Ripped Up the Rule Book With ‘Sandinista!’

 Their previous record, London Calling, had been a double-album, and they decided to go one step further by making this one a triple-LP set.
 Convincing the record company would prove to be another matter, especially because the band wanted it to retail for the price of a single.
 “They said, ‘If you want to put out Sandinista! you have to do it for no royalties,’" Strummer told Uncut in 1999.
 "So, we said, ‘OK, shove it up your bum, that’s what we’ll do.
 You think you’re calling our bluff – we’ll do it.’”

 Listen to the Clash Perform 'Police on My Back'

-Over the six sides, the band explored seemingly every corner they could think of.
+They explored seemingly every musical corner they could think of over the six sides.
 From the Motown-inspired pop of "Hitsville U.K.," to the gospel-injected "The Sound of Sinners," dub, reggae, raw funk, and gritty rock and roll all found a home in the anything goes collection.
 The band still made room for a more traditional Clash sound on such classics as "Somebody Got Murdered" and a blistering cover of the 1967 Equals' record, "Police on My Back."

 Perhaps lost within the huge chunk of material is the fact that there are some truly great songs there, and yes, had it been a single LP, it would have been seen in a much different light.
 In addition to the aforementioned tunes, "The Call Up," "Rebel Waltz," "The Leader," "Washington Bullets," and "The Street Parade" all rank with the band's best work.
 While it's a lot to wade through, ultimately, it's well worth it.

 "I think that our of all our albums, that is kind of the album now that interests me most," Headon said.
 "There's all sorts of music on that album that I think now, it was so far advanced for its time."
 Jones backed up that assertion by joking, "There's more marimba on it than any other punk record."
 But it was Strummer who summed it up perfectly with, "There's some stupid tracks, there's some brilliant tracks.
 But the more I think about it, the more happy I am that it is as it is."